lfe/lfe.github.io/downloads/user-guide.markdown

     $ erl -pa /path/to/lfe/ebin

 followed by this from the Erlang shell:
 {% highlight erlang %}
 14> lfe_shell:start().
 LFE Shell V5.9.3.1 (abort with ^G)
+<0.33.0>

+>
+{% endhighlight %}

+If you do have LFE installed system-wide, then starting the shell can be done in the ways listed below.

+Using the ```lfe``` command.
+Be sure to change directory to where you have saved (or cloned) the LFE source code.
+Then:

+    $ ./bin/lfe

+You can also start the LFE REPL by passing options directly to ```erl```.
+Again, assuming that you have LFE installed system-wide, from any directory you may do this:

+    $ erl -user lfe_boot

+Also, if you happen to be running an Erlang shell already, you can start the LFE REPL with the following:
+{% highlight erlang %}
+14> lfe_shell:start().
+LFE Shell V5.9.3.1 (abort with ^G)